 8. Sarangani Bay, Sarangani

-When thinking of where to dive in the Philippines, Sarangani in Mindanao doesn’t easily come to mind.
+When thinking of popular diving spots in the Philippines, Sarangani in Mindanao doesn’t easily come to mind.
 But it really should.
 Since diving here is underrated, you’ll find the experience a rather refreshing one, not marked by busy lines and difficulties in booking.
 A group called Sarangani Divers can assist you if you want to explore Sarangani Bay’s many diving go-tos.
 Perhaps the most known is Maasim Reef, but take note that this area is for more advanced divers.
 Those who’re willing to take on the depth and the stronger currents, though, will be rewarded by stunning views of a coral garden found at the bottom.

 Other friendlier alternatives are Rocky Beach, Lemunay House Reef, and Tuka Marine Park, which also has a shallow part dedicated to snorkelers.
 Its deeper area is a habitat for schools of giant Bumphead Parrotfish, definitely a sight to see especially as they swim about in groups.